Marine & Aquaculture

 The LINK Marine Group vision is of healthy, well-managed seas, where wildlife and coastal communities flourish and ecosystems are protected, connected and thriving.

-This work stream is supported by grants from the John Ellerman Foundation and the William Grant Foundation from April 2021.
+This work stream is supported by grants from the John Ellerman Foundation and the William Grant Foundation from April 2021 to April 2025.

 We are grateful to the Esmée Fairbairn Foundation, the John Ellerman Foundation, the Tay Charitable Trust, the Marine Conservation Society and WWF Scotland for financial support of our marine work since 2007.